Building Canada Strong

 This Model Works

 Multi-offtaker hydrogen hubs are operating today in Europe, Asia, and North America.
-PDEC applies the same approach at twelve times the scale, with existing industrial infrastructure.
+PDEC applies the same approach at commercial scale, with existing industrial infrastructure.

 Spain